rahulmranga/review_bot_suite/README.md

-ReviewBot: An end-end review management product created by Blake DeLong, Kevin Hou, Rahul Rangarao and Yang Wang.
+# ReviewBot: An end-end review management suite

-This is for our Deep learning final project under Prof Alex Dimakis
+This is for our Deep learning final project under Prof Alex Dimakis at UT Austin.
+Created by Blake DeLong, Kevin Hou, Rahul Rangarao and Yang Wang.

-Link to report is present [here]:(https://medium.com/@rahulmohanrangarao/reviewbot-an-end-end-review-management-suite-979812d9204f)
+Link to report is present [here](https://medium.com/@rahulmohanrangarao/reviewbot-an-end-end-review-management-suite-979812d9204f)